Jouramie/hanabot/README.md

 # Feature creep
+- Multiple bots play against each other
 - Play on the website
-- Read my cards from screenshot and compare with internal resolution
-- Multiple bots play against each other
 - Replay game seed with bot
 - Start bot on started game
 - Bot piloted review